Vigneshkumar-D/task-manager-backend/README.md

 - **bcrypt**: Library for hashing passwords.
 - **dotenv**: For loading environment variables from a .env file.
 - **pg**: PostgreSQL client for Node.js.
+- **Jest**: JavaScript testing framework for unit and integration testing.
+- **Supertest**: Library for testing HTTP requests/responses in Node.js applications.

 ## Features